-Endorsements are content created for an advertiser with a message that users are likely to believe reflects the opinions of the content creator.
+Endorsements are content created for an advertiser (or for a creator's own brands if the relationship between creator/brand is not clear) with a message that users are likely to believe reflects the opinions of the content creator.

 Sponsorships are pieces of content that have been financed in whole or in part by a third party.
 Sponsorships generally promote the brand, message or product of the third party without integrating the brand, message, or product directly into the content.